Higher Width Moonshine: Example: and

 \section{Example: $D_4$ and $Q_8$}

 The dihedral group $D_4$ and the quaternion group $Q_8$, given by

 have the same character table.

 We abused notation by letting $C_1, C_2, C_3, C_4,$ and $C_5$ denote the five conjugacy classes of both $D_4$ and $Q_8$.
-In both cases $C_1$ and $C_2$ have a single group element, while the other conjugacy classes have 2 group elements.
+In both cases $C_1$ and $C_2$ contain a single group element, while the other conjugacy classes contain 2 group elements.

 These groups share weak moonshine where the McKay-Thompson series are the Hauptmoduln for $\Gamma_0(1),$ $\Gamma_0(2),$ and $\Gamma_0(4)$.
 For convenience, we let $f_1(\tau)$, $f_2(\tau)$, and $f_4(\tau)$ be these Hauptmoduln, which are given by